 We recognise that there are some pupils who may require additional resources or extra support at some time in their primary school life and we aim to cater for the needs of all pupils.
 Early identification of a child’s needs is made by close consultation with parents and pre-school settings from school entry.
 Individual pupils are monitored through teacher assessment, pupil progress meetings and provision mapping.

-The school has a SENCO and Family and Community Manager whom offer support to parents/carers.
+The school has an Inclusion Manager and Family and Community Manager whom offer support to parents/carers.

 The school has a policy for Special Educational Needs (SEN) and follows the Code of Practice.
 When appropriate, referrals are made to specialist learning services and medical services.
 Any referral to an outside agency is undertaken with parental consent.